LilKotei/E36_CodingExercise/README.md

 ## **Conclusion**

 We successfully set up an Avalanche node, installed the Avalanche CLI, and tested its functionality.
 A custom Subnet, `ExerciseSubnet`, was created and deployed locally.
-Additionally, we implemented and deployed the **TokenTransferrer** smart contract on the Subnet, enabling token management functionalities
+Additionally, we implemented and deployed the **TokenTransferrer** smart contract on the Subnet, enabling token management functionalities.